 |Korean Pine – Pinus koraiensis|

-Korean pine is native to the Russian Federation, China, Japan - Honshu and Shikoku, and Korea.
+Korean pine is native to Russian Federation, China, Japan, and Korea.

 Korean pine is native to the far-eastern Russian Federation, China, Japan and Korea.
 In the north of its range, it grows at moderate altitudes between 600-900 m.
 Cones are large and resinous, containing edible nuts commonly called Chinese pinenuts.